ONLYOFFICE/AppComponents/src/components/ToggleContent/README.md

 # ToggleContent

-ToggleContent allow you to adding information, which you may hide/show by clicking header
+ToggleContent allows to add information which can be hidden/shown by clicking the header

 ### Usage